GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/solidMechanics/docs/SolidMechanics.rst

 Note that the velocities may be stored at the midstep, resulting one less kinematic update.
 This approach is typically referred to as the "Leapfrog" method.
-However, in GEOSX we do not offer this option since it can cause some confusion that results from the storage of state at different points in time.
+However, in GEOS we do not offer this option since it can cause some confusion that results from the storage of state at different points in time.